Rachel Shenton

-Rachel Joy Shenton (born 21 December 1987) is an English actress, screenwriter, and activist.
+Rachel Joy Shenton (born 21 December 1987) is an English actress and writer.
 She gained prominence through her role as Mitzeee Minniver in the Channel 4 soap opera Hollyoaks (2010–2013).
-She has since starred in the ABC Family drama Switched at Birth (2014–2017), the BBC2 sitcom White Gold (2019), and the Channel 5 series All Creatures Great and Small (2020–).
+She is also known for her role as Courtney in Waterloo Road and has starred in the ABC Family drama Switched at Birth (2014–2017), the BBC2 sitcom White Gold (2019), and the Channel 5 series All Creatures Great and Small (2020–).

-In 2018, Shenton won an Academy Award for her short film The Silent Child.
+In 2018, Shenton won an Academy Award for her short film The Silent Child, which she wrote, produced and starred in.
+She is fluent in British Sign Language and American Sign Language.

-Early life
+Early life and education

-Shenton attended two high schools, one in Cheadle.
-After high school Shenton went on to study performing arts at Stoke-on-Trent College (Burslem Campus).
+Shenton attended two secondary schools, one in Cheadle.
+Shenton went on to study performing arts at Stoke-on-Trent College (Burslem Campus).
 In between studying and acting roles, she volunteered at her local charity, Deaflinks.

 Career

 Early career

+Shenton started her career at Edinburgh fringe festival, where her play received critical acclaim.

 Shenton's acting career began with small recurring parts in various television series such as Holby City and Waterloo Road.
 She also filmed various television commercials for the Ministry of Defence, DFS and Sega Superstars Tennis and appeared in two British films.
 She continued recurring appearances in 2008 appearing in Nickelodeon's series Genie in the House and Five's Sophia's Diary, playing Sofia's wayward sister 'Trisha'.